elkhorn-heavy/walkthroughs/overthewire/natas/level_10.md

 ## Key Takeaways

 - It's important to never trust user input
-- The source code isn't usually available, but entering input with special characters might produce output the indicates unsantized input.
+- The source code isn't usually available, but entering special characters might produce output that indicates a possible vulnerability

 ## Beyond the Challenge

 It's always a good idea to think about other solutions.
 What is a shorter input string?

-The example input above produces good input for demonstrating the example.
-It can be shortened by
+The example input above produces good output for demonstrating the example.
+It can be shortened by:

 1. Doing something short to finish the `grep` command
 2. Printing the password
 3. Commenting out the remainder of the command.

-The input `qqq *; cat /etc/natas_webpass/natas10 #` would search for an unlikely string in the current directory, and then print the password.
-The command that is run is:
+The input `qqq *; cat /etc/natas_webpass/natas10 #` would search for an unlikely string in the current directory file, and then print the password.
+The remainder of the command in the `passthru` code is commented out.
+The command that is run
+is:

 ```
 $ grep -i qqq *; cat /etc/natas_webpass/natas10 #dictionary.txt